IdanRosenzweig/Networking-Framework/readme.md

 # Networking Framework and Tools Suite

 ## overview
-I developed a comprehensive networking framework designed primarily for high-performance packet analysis and processing.
+I developed a comprehensive networking framework designed primarily for high-performance processing of raw packets.
-This robust framework supports most modern protocols (specifically the TCP/IP protocol suite) and contains further core networking software and logic, all implemented from zero.
+The framework implements most modern protocols (specifically the TCP/IP protocol suite) and contains further core networking software and logic, all implemented from scratch.

-In addition, I implemented various networking tools and utilities which are all built entirely on top of the networking capabilities of the framework.
-Those include:
+In addition, I implemented various networking tools and utilities built entirely on top of the framework, including:
-* servers
+- DNS server & client
-* clients
+- Remote access VPN
-* device scanners
+- IPv4 onion network proxies & client (like TOR)
-* traffic interceptors
+- Network traffic scanner & analyzer (like Wireshark/tcpdump)
-* sniffers
+- ARP scanner & spoofer
-* analyzers
+- Netcat for raw data communication
-* vpn
+- Remote shell access
-* onion network
+- Ping & Traceroute troubleshooting tools

 I also designed and implemented my own protocol called "endpoint multiplexing protocol" (EMP) which provides unbounded, efficient, port-like multiplexing functionality.
-It is an alternative to the limited TCP/UDP port range (only ~65000 distinct values), and uses unbounded arrays of unsigned bytes.
+It is an alternative to the limited TCP/UDP port range (only ~65,000 values), and uses unbounded arrays of unsigned bytes.

 ## structure